ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Some Verifiers may systematically fetch all Transparent Statements using the CWT_Claims Subject and assess them alongside the Transparent Statement they are verifying to ensure freshness, completeness of evidence, and Non-equivocation.

-Some Verifiers may choose to subset the collection of Statements, filtering on the payload type[TODO: Issue #178] (Protected Header `3`), the CWT (Protected Header `15`) Issuer claim, or other non-opaque properties.
+Some Verifiers may choose to subset the collection of Statements, filtering on the payload type (Protected Header `3`), the CWT (Protected Header `15`) Issuer claim, or other non-opaque properties.

 Some Verifiers may systematically resolve Issuer identifiers to fetch the latest corresponding verification keys.
 This behavior strictly enforces the revocation of compromised keys.